 THIS AREA IS CURRENTLY CLOSED.
 ACCESS IS BEING WORKED ON.
 THIS WILL BE UPDATED WHEN THINGS CHANGE

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Medicine Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Medicine Wall:

 Unnecessary Procedure 5.10a 6a 18 VI+ 18 E1 5a Texas

 : Medicine Wall

 Face climb up good, gray rock left of Rock-Ectomy.
 Head up and right.
 Continue up towards the "cave" aiming LEFT of the "loose pillar".
 Clip a bolt in the cave and then pull through the roof past one last glue in above the lip.
 Scramble up onto the ledge and then head straight up on easier terrain.
 Join up with Rock-Ectomy near the top....[more]
 Browse More Classics in Texas